ssmlee04/blog/_posts/2015-10-01-continuous-integration-with-circleci.md

 #### Continuous integration and continuous delivery

 Developers might be pushing their code to the repo all the time.
-So it's very important to make sure the codes are free of bugs when pushing to the repo before getting pulled by other poeple.
-Continuous Integration (CI) is to help you do unit tests and locate the problems early in the code.
-Continuous delivery (CD) will send a build command to your machine and tell it to re-build the app automatically when you tell it do.
+So it's very important to make sure the codes are free of bugs when they're being pushed to the repo.
+Continuous Integration (CI) is to help you run some tests and locate the problems early in the code.
+Continuous delivery (CD) will send a build signal to your machine and tell it to re-build the app on your request, giving you the minimum downtime between your deployments.

 #### Parallelism

-When you upload your code to the cloud you might want to split the unit test cases because if you have too many test cases or you are tesing different things with difference environment variables or settings.
-You can setup the tests to tests in parallel, or for CircleCI you can use the env variables `CIRCLE_NODE_TOTAL` and `CIRCLE_NODE_INDEX` to tell which test node you're in and do the tests separately.
+When you upload your code to the cloud you might want to split the test cases maybe because if you have too many test cases (or you are tesing different things with difference environment variables and settings).
+You can setup the tests to run in parallel, or for CircleCI you can use the env variables `CIRCLE_NODE_TOTAL` and `CIRCLE_NODE_INDEX` to tell which test node you're in and do the tests separately.

-#### Integration with EC2
+#### Integration with github, AWS EC2, CodeDeploy

 The process is as follows:

 * use git to push the code to github
-* CircleCI will get a copy of code and do all the unit tests (that you wrote)
+* CircleCI will get a copy of code and run all the unit tests that you wrote
-* CircleCI will tell CodeDeploy to do something when all the tests passed
-* CircleCI will upload revision files to S3 based on circle.yml settings
+* CircleCI will upload revision files to S3 based on circle.yml settings when all the tests have passed
 * CodeDeploy will pull code from S3 and configure your EC2 and install dependencies

 You can also set environment variables for CircleCI testing.